ADGEfficiency/dsr-rl/notes/markdown/1_background.md

 Bootstrapping often introduces bias.
 The bootstrapped approximation gives the agent a chance to mislead itself.

-## iid - independent and identically distributed
+## IID - independent and identically distributed

 Fundamental assumption made in statistical learning